A guide to forms & dynamic forms in Jira Service Management

 Creating new issues

-You can use forms to create new issues in Jira Service Management.
+You can use different forms to create new issues in Jira Service Management.
 Using links to forms, team members can submit information even outside the customer portal.
 This feature is particularly useful for internal processes or when collecting information from users who might not have access to the customer portal.

 This option is limited to admins, agents, and collaborators in a Service Desk Team role.